-- Protect the highest priority riparian corridors. - Protect the highest priority wetlands, including estuaries and marshes, vernal pools, and other freshwater wetlands. - Protect the highest priority groundwater basins and recharge areas. - Protect the highest priority aquatic habitats and associated upland areas that support rare, unique, or special-status aquatic plants or animals. - Protect connected aquatic habitats and the lands that support this connectivity.
+- Protect the highest priority riparian corridors and headwater streams. - Protect the highest priority wetlands, including estuaries and marshes, vernal pools, and other freshwater wetlands. - Protect the highest priority groundwater basins and recharge areas. - Protect the highest priority aquatic habitats and associated upland areas that support rare, unique, or special-status aquatic plants and animals. - Protect connected aquatic habitats and the lands that support this connectivity.